 Lacks an external pocket

-Unzip the large, wide-mouth opening of this duffle bag and you’ll see why Thule named it the Chasm Sport Duffle.
-This alternative luggage option has an impressive capacity of 90 liters and holds all of your gear for camping, hiking, or a long weekend away.
-It was easily one of our testing team’s favorite duffel bags and it’s rugged enough to stand up to wet weather and log lots of miles, since it’s made of waterproof tarpaulin fabric.
-It earned high marks for durability in our testing, in part because of the high-quality materials and padded bottom of the bag.
+Unzip this duffel bag’s large, wide-mouth opening, and you’ll see why Thule named it the Chasm Sport Duffel.
+This alternative luggage option has an impressive capacity of 90 liters and holds all your gear for camping, hiking, or a long weekend away.
+It was easily one of our testing team’s favorite duffel bags, and its waterproof tarpaulin fabric is rugged enough to stand up to wet weather and log lots of miles.
+It earned high marks for durability in our testing, partly because of the high-quality materials and padded bottom of the bag.

-The Thule Chasm Sport Duffle easily accommodates 4 full outfits plus two pairs of shoes, and includes a bonus packing cube.
-Two zippered mesh pockets on the lid of the bag offer some internal organization, but be aware that there is no external pocket on this duffel bag.
+The Thule Chasm Sport Duffel easily accommodates four full outfits plus two pairs of shoes and includes a bonus packing cube.
+Two zippered mesh pockets on the bag’s lid offer some internal organization, but be aware that this duffel bag has no external pocket.
 That, plus the lack of a shoulder strap, are the two features that users are most likely to notice.
 However, our testers felt like the convertible straps were more than helpful in carrying this bag, even when it was fully loaded.
-If it gets too heavy or cumbersome as a handheld duffel, make a few quick adjustments and carry the duffle backpack-style.
+If it gets too heavy or cumbersome as a handheld duffel, make a few quick adjustments and carry the duffel backpack-style.
 We tried it that way and found it to be very comfortable.
 The smart design also includes compression straps to keep everything orderly, even when the bag is carried vertically as a backpack.

 Best Design: Monos Carry On Plus Spinner